Conflict-Affected and High-Risk Areas (CAHRA)

 UK Updates Central African Republic Sanctions Guidance Following 2025 Amendment Regulations

 The UK has updated statutory guidance to reflect the 2025 Amendment Regulations, which refine the scope of the Central African Republic sanctions regime.
-Businesses must update due diligence and counterparty screening to align with new definitions of armed groups and associated individuals to ensure compliance with targeted trade and service prohibitions.
+Businesses must update due diligence and screening protocols to align with new definitions of armed groups and associated individuals to ensure compliance with targeted trade and service prohibitions.

 US Senate Introduces S. 3981 (BRAVE Burma Act) To Extend Burma Sanctions and Jet Fuel Sector Oversight